intezer/log4jscan/README.md

 ## Advantages
 * Identity only potentially vulnerable log4j instances (log4j-core and not other log4j components that are not vulnerable)
 * Identify only running instances of log4j instead of scanning the entire filesystem
+* Identify log4j instances that were removed from disk but still loaded into running processes
 * Provides container-related info for log4j instances that run within Docker and CRI containers
 * Easy to use - no need to provide a speciific directory to scan